 When the bones and tissues supporting and surrounding your teeth develop an infection, you may develop gum disease, otherwise known as periodontal disease, and if left untreated, it can destroy the tooth’s structure which will require it to be taken out.

-Most people are afraid about tooth extraction procedures.
+Most people are afraid of tooth extraction procedures.
 But here at All Dental Group we always do our best to make our patients comfortable.
 We will administer local anesthesia after numbing the area so you won’t feel any pain.
 However, if you are still anxious, we can give you a sedative so you will feel relaxed during the whole procedure.
-If several teeth will need to be removed, general anesthesia may be given.
+If several teeth need to be removed, general anesthesia may be given.

 If the tooth is impacted, our dentist will need to remove some gum and bone tissue.
 He will gently grasp your tooth and rock it back and forth very gently until it is loosened.
-A gauze pad will be placed onto the socket and you need to bite down to it.
+A gauze pad will be placed onto the socket, and you need to bite down to it.
 Sometimes, stitches may also be needed.

 While advancements in dental technology are able to discreetly and successfully replace permanent teeth – including dentures and implants – there is nothing better than avoiding tooth extraction and retaining your natural teeth.
 Regular visits to your dentist ensure that your teeth remain healthy, strong, and shiny.

 At All Dental Group, you can avail of cleanings and other dental services to keep not only your teeth but your gums in great condition.
 A dental visit will always consist of a check-up and a cleaning.
 The former is important to check if you have cavities and if your teeth have tartar or plaque.
-Cleaning your teeth follows the check-up and it begins when your gums are checked using a specialized tool that measures those spaces between gums and teeth.
+Cleaning your teeth follows the checkup, and it begins when your gums are checked using a specialized tool that measures those spaces between gums and teeth.

 If you think you require tooth extraction, contact All Dental Group at (786) 724-0268 to schedule an appointment.